Libero logo

 Teams, tales and tips – a guide to the local game

 It was in 1912 that Zagreb, then under Austro-Hungarian rule, was chosen as base of the football branch of the newly formed Croatian Athletics Federation.
 Nine years before, the first club, HAŠK, had been founded by students and academics.
 Other clubs soon followed as the Sokol movement blossomed.
-Linked to similar movements in Prague, Scout-like Sokol encouraged sporting activity and, though not openly, Slav nationalism.
+Linked to similar associations in Prague, the Scout-like Sokol encouraged sporting activity and, though not openly, Slav nationalism.

 Three main clubs HAŠK, Građanski and Concordia played each other in friendlies at the Maksimir Park, the city’s main green space where the stadium of the same name stands today east of town.